Why should I go to a conference?

 6. Have Fun

 Getting outside your comfort zone and meeting new people, visiting a new city and trying new things can be fun.
-We had the opportunity to get a massage from the students at Trillium College Toronto, see the Blue Jays at the Rogers Center or Nathan Phillips Square, enjoy shopping and restaurants.
-Conference is about people and building relationships in the way that works best for you.
+We had the opportunity to get a massage from the students at Trillium College Toronto, see the Blue Jays at the Rogers Center or Nathan Phillips Square, and enjoy shopping and restaurants.
+The conference is about people and building relationships in the way that works best for you.

 Let me know why you attend conferences.